 And what does Bev do?????
 As Jack's secretary, she tries to keep his crammed calendar and family finances in order.
-She tries to keep up with the medical info to make the right decisions to maintain our good health.
+She works to keep up with the medical info to make the right decisions to maintain our good health.
 As loving wife, she keeps his home and clothes clean, his tummy fed, and a smile on his face!
 Enough said!

 Contact us at: email@example.com .